conekta/conekta_prestashop/magento/README.md

  - Open other terminal and continue with the process

  - Update files permissions following the [Update docker user UID](#update-docker-user-uid) instructions

+ './run composer remove linio/module-merchant-integration'  And wait a few minutes

  - Install and configure Magento: